cwadeking/cwadeking/README.md

-- 👋 Hi, I’m Charles King.
-I am currently a developer and instructor at devCodeCamp.
-I have had my repo private so students did not feel the need to copy or use my work as their own.
-Now that we are moving away from a C# based course, I am refining the work that I had not finished and opening up the repositories.
-I'm looking to spend more time bettering myself.
-- 👀 I’m interested in all tech.
-I originally learned C# with ASP.NET framework.
-I have since expanded my skillset to include the MERN stack, and am working on making myself better.
-We are also now teaching our student's Python.
-The applications I have created with Python I have not yet pushed to Github.
-They may need to stay private for a while after I do.
-- 🌱 I’m currently learning more about Python and expanding my horizons to include Django and Flask.
-- 💞️ I’m looking to collaborate on any projects that make a difference in this world.
-Not just profitability and solving business problems, but something that will make impacts on individuals and how they live their lives.
+👋 Hi, I’m Charles King.
+I am a developer who was originally taught the "just enough" philosophy to development, and I am spending my days correcting that mistake.
+I strive for mastery of all concepts that I learn, especially under the hood of fundamental concepts.
+I originally started learning C# with .Net framework.
+Last year I turned to MERN stack and I love javascript!
+I love creating content, working collaboratively, and helping address intangible issues that plague rookie developers!

-- 📫 How to reach me is thorugh <a href= "https://www.linkedin.com/in/charles-wade-king/">LinkedIn</a>
+📫 How to reach me is thorugh <a href= "https://www.linkedin.com/in/charles-wade-king/">LinkedIn</a>

+<a href="https://charles-w-king-cwk.medium.com/">Medium Posts</a>